thehedgefrog/ctrs-documentation/docs/radio-programming/motorola.md

 1. Download KFDTool from the above link
 2. Unzip the compressed file (No installation needed)
-3. Connect your APX Radio via USB programming cable
+3. Connect your APX radio via USB programming cable
-4. Select Container > Open
+4. Select `Container` > `Open`
 - Navigate to your downloaded .ekc file and open it.
-5. (Optional) Enter the password for your file.
+5. Enter the password for your file.
 6. Select P25 KFD > Multiple Keyload from the top navigation bar
-7. Select the keys from the "Available" list and click add
+7. Select the keys from the "Available" list and click `Add`.
-8. Click Load.
+8. Click `Load`.
 7. Your radio should beep momentarily and then reboot.

-*CONGRATS* you have loaded keys.

 TROUBLESHOOTING:

-*If you receive a key length error check the following*
+*If you receive a key length error, check the following*

-- Do you have the same number of entries in the table s the number of keys you plan to load.
+- The number of entries in the `Secure` section table matches the number of keys you are trying to load.
-- Is the CKR correct for your keys
+- The CKR is correct for each key.